flythereddflagg/flythereddflagg.github.io/python_book/docs/14-If-elif-and-else.md

 We will use the concepts of True and False to drive our scripts ability to make decisions.
 The following exercise will help introduce program decisions and conditionals.

 **Note:** This will be the first time we see indented blocks of code.
 Whenever you see an indented line of code, follow the [Python standard](https://www.python.org/dev/peps/pep-0008/#code-lay-out) of always indenting 4 spaces (do *not* use tabs).
 Your text editor can and should be configured to insert 4 spaces instead of a tab character `\t` when the "Tab" key is pressed.
+Using 4 spaces is a convention used in Python that will cause you trouble should you choose to ignore it because all production code in Python has this feature.
+Furthermore, you are trying to learn Python aren't you?

 ```python
 # if_else.py